Note

 Authentication methods supported by Microsoft Entra ID

-The following table outlines when an authentication method can be used for primary or first factor authentication, secondary factor authentication when you use Microsoft Entra multifactor authentication (MFA) and for self-service password reset (SSPR).
+The following table outlines when an authentication method can be used for primary authentication (first factor), secondary authentication with Microsoft Entra multifactor authentication (MFA), and self-service password reset (SSPR).

 1Windows Hello for Business can serve as a step-up MFA credential if a user is enabled for passkey (FIDO2) and has a passkey registered.